Iran accuses US of meddling on social media

 But at the same time, Iran has called on Telegram to block "terrorist channels," according to state TV IRIB, in another apparent effort to prevent more protests.

-A temporary block on Telegram was first imposed on Sunday after anti-government protests throughout the country.
+A temporary block on Telegram was first imposed on Sunday after anti-government protests.
 Telegram removed at least one opposition channel, citing calls for violence, but Telegram CEO Pavel Durov has refused to shut down other channels that he said were peaceful.

 State media is reporting a "heated" market for VPNs since the government began restricting the apps.